resque/resque/README.md

 to run thousands of jobs per FORK syscall, rather than the 1 job per fork syscall that the stock Resque provides.

+In addition to massively reducing the number of system calls required, this structure also has the benefit of allowing a single Rake task to be integrated to your system's service management infrastructure.

 ## Configuration